dinoboards/dinoboards.github.io/msx-memory.md

 The source code and build scripts for the rom images can be found in the repo, under the [msx](https://github.com/dinoboards/yellow-msx-series-for-rc2014/tree/main/msx#yellow-msx-for-rc2014-rom-image-builder) directory.

-# Key features

-If you have purchased the kit from Tindie, then the ROM supplied will contain the following:
+# Supplied ROM Image

 * CBIOS, an open source version of MSX BIOS
 * NEXTOR, an officially sanctioned open source version of MSX-DOS (based on the original code)
-  * MSX-DOS driver for the RC2014 Compact Flash module
+* MSX-DOS drivers for various hardware systems (usb, SIO/2, Compact Flash)
-  * MSX-DOS driver for an embedded ROM DISK image, enabling disk-less bootup
+* Embedded ROM DISK image, enabling disk-less boot up

 # Dependencies